 The wool and deerskins they'd have been wearing would be worth hundreds of dollars in today's money.
 Probably more than $669.

-Arctic, you retard
+Arctic, you moron

 Do you mean furs?
 The wool and deerskin boots were contributing factors to three large injury rate from cold.

-its a well known fact that before modern camo, like 2012 and after, hunters were grossly unsuccessful. not one ever even thought of shooting a duck out of the FUCKING SKY let alone came close before companies like first lite and sitka swept the market. $669 is pennies in comparison to the opportunities it unlocks. id gladly give triple that or more, because it's the only thing between me being a fucking pleb homosexual and a successful, respectable hunter
+its a well known fact that before modern camo, like 2012 and after, hunters were grossly unsuccessful. not one ever even thought of shooting a duck out of the FRICKING SKY let alone came close before companies like first lite and sitka swept the market. $669 is pennies in comparison to the opportunities it unlocks. id gladly give triple that or more, because it's the only thing between me being a fricking pleb homosexual and a successful, respectable hunter

 these fudds were killing a shit ton of animals/birds in red flannel coats, you're really overestimating how effective camo is